CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

 />

-When merging datasets in this way, the prefix and suffix groups can be persisted data, O3 data, or none.
-The merge group is where more cases occur as it can be occupied by persisted data, O3 data, both O3 and persisted data, or none.
+When merging datasets in this way, the prefix and suffix groups can be persisted data, out-of-order data, or none.
+The merge group is where more cases occur as it can be occupied by persisted data, out-of-order data, both out-of-order and persisted data, or none.

 When it's clear how to group and treat data in the staging area, a pool of workers perform the required operations, calling `memcpy` in trivial cases and